mdn/content/files/en-us/web/css/content-visibility/index.md

 ## Accessibility concerns

-Prior to Chromium 90, offscreen headers and landmark roles within `content-visibility: auto` were not exposed to a11y tools.
-As of Chromium 90, this has been corrected, and off-screen content within a `content-visibility: auto` element remains in the document object model and the accessibility tree.
+Off-screen content within a `content-visibility: auto` element remains in the document object model and the accessibility tree.
 This allows improving page performance with `content-visibility: auto` without negatively impacting accessibility.

 However, one caveat to keep in mind is that, since styles for off-screen content are not rendered, elements intentionally hidden with `display: none` or `visibility: hidden` _will still appear in the accessibility tree_.
 If you don't want an element to appear in the accessibility tree, use `aria-hidden="true"`.